Vitamin B1 (thiamine or aneurine):

 - Reduces acne and hay fever

-- Prevents inflammation and oral infections
+- Prevents inflammation and infections of the mouth

 - Prevents depression